Extra pearls in graph theory: Other algorithms

 \begin{thm}{Exercise} Compare Kruskal’s algorithm, Prim's algorithm, and Borůvka's algorithm.
 Which one should work faster?
 When and why? \end{thm}

 \begin{thm}{Exercise} Assume $G$ is a connected graph with weighted edges and all weights are different.
 Let $T$ be a minimum weight spanning tree in $G$. \begin{enumerate}[(a)] \item Suppose $v$ is an end vertex in $G$ and $e$ is its adjacent edge.
 Show that $e$ belongs to $T$. \item Suppose $C$ is a cycle in $T$ and $f$ is an edge in $C$ with maximal weight.
-Show that $f$ does not belong to $T$. \item Find a minimum-spanning-tree algorithm that is based on observations \ref{ex:deleting-algorithm:a} and \ref{ex:deleting-algorithm:b}. \end{enumerate} \end{thm}
+Show that $f$ does not belong to $T$. \item Come up with a minimum-spanning-tree algorithm based on observations \ref{ex:deleting-algorithm:a} and \ref{ex:deleting-algorithm:b}. \end{enumerate} \end{thm}